 Cappuccino | 7 lei / 1.70 USD |

-WHAT ARE THE MOST AND LEAST EXPENSIVE CITIES IN ROMANIA?
+WHAT ARE THE MOST AND LEAST EXPENSIVE ROMANIAN CITIES?

 The least expensive major cities to live in Romania are Craiova, Arad, Oradea, and Suceava.